eutwt/versus/tests/testthat/_snaps/compare.md

       compare(test_df_a, test_df_b, by = car, coerce = FALSE)
     Condition
       Error in `compare()`:
-      ! x coerce = FALSE but some columns classes do not match i wt
+      ! coerce = FALSE but some columns classes do not match i wt

 # example comparison